 Students in Korea have access to the Hyupsung University and Mokwon University libraries.
 Students must contact the program director in order to receive access.
-Students also have access to resources through Willamette University's Hatfield Library and the Digital Theological Library.
+Students also have access to the DTL.
 Students should contact their advisor regarding any issues accessing materials.